daniel-rogers-gh/seetm-test/README.md

-# seetm-test

-Thanks for stopping by!
-If you're interested in what this project does, please keep on reading.
-Feel free to email me with any queries or suggestions I am always striving to learn and share.

 ## What does seetm-test do?

-This project will create a pair of load balanced webservers with supporting AWS infrastructure.
+[This project](https://github.com/daniel-rogers-gh/seetm-test) will create a pair of load balanced webservers with supporting AWS infrastructure.

 #### AWS components (high level)